WeiBridged/NodeGoerliMerge/README.md

 🚨 Make sure you have 32 ETH and you check the address you are depositing to with your validator seed phrase written down with the correct smart contract transaction calldata. 🚨

 🚨 Sync the CL and EL RPC nodes before you make the deposit to avoid potentially losing Ether being offline once it is received. 🚨

+🛰️ Use Infura or any other node provider to connect to Prysm while Geth syncs if you sent Ether before syncing by accident. 🛰️

 https://goerli.launchpad.ethereum.org/en/